bwpras/designporto/README.md

 # ✈️ Design Portfolio: CAD and Structural Analysis Projects

-Welcome to my design portfolio repository!
+Welcome to repository!
-This space showcases some of the structural design projects I’ve completed using CAD tools such as Catia, SolidWorks, and Fusion 360 primarily focused on aircraft, drone, or UAV systems.
+This space showcases some of the structural design and analysis projects I have completed using CAD tools such as Catia or SolidWorks and FEA tools such as Nastran and Ansys, primarily focused on aircraft, drone, or UAV systems.

 ---